-Terry O'Neill enters his fourth season as Washington University's first-ever Sports Performance coach.
+Terry O'Neill enters his fifth season as Washington University's first-ever Sports Performance coach.

 He served as a graduate assistant strength coach at Canisius College for two years (2005-07) prior to working at Maine.
 During that two-year period, O'Neill also served as director of conditioning and performance enhancement expert at CAN/AM Hockey Camp.
 He also had a one year stint as strength and conditioning coach at Bucknell University (2004-05).

 O'Neill is a 2004 graduate of the University of Missouri with a bachelor’s degree in fitness and nutrition, and a 2007 graduate of Canisius College with a masters degree in physical education.
 He is also a member of the National Strength and Conditioning Association (NSCA).